rlangoy/usn_circuitpython/README.md

 # usn_circuitpython
 Circuit Python tool library used at USN

-Class CPImageWriter is used to display Portable GrayMap and Portable BitMap (.pgm and .pbm) on a OLED display
+Class CPImageWriter is used to display monocrome .bmp .pgm and .pbm (Windows Bitmap, Portable GrayMap and Portable BitMap) on a OLED display

 example:
 ```python